nextgis/docs_ngweb/source/layers.rst

    PostGIS connection tab of Create resource dialog.

-Here enter PostGIS database connection parameters to connect data for display.
+In this tab you should enter connection parameters for the PostGIS database that you are going to take data from.
+Then click **Create**.

-Then you can add single PostGIS layers.
+Then you can add individual PostGIS layers.
 Navigate to a group where you want create layers and in actions pane "Create resource" select "PostGIS layer" (see :numref:`admin_layers_create_postgis_layer`).

 .. figure:: _static/admin_layers_create_postgis_layer_eng.png